QQrex/PyCitySchools/README.md

 >
 >Cell 2 - Using groupby to group spending bins and find the average math, reading and overall scores.

-Next we can create our DataFrame for spending summary and add some formating to the DataFrame.
+Next, we can create our DataFrame for spending summary and add some formating to the DataFrame.

 ![createspendindf](https://github.com/QQrex/School_District_Analysis/blob/main/Resources/spending%20df%2C%20format.PNG)